ttetrafon/system-intelligence-obsidian-vault/Game System/Gameplay/Gameplay.md

 # Opposed Checks
 When you are attempting an opposed check, you make your check normally.
 Your opponent also makes a check normally.
-The one with the better [[Checks & Dice#Difficulty & Degree of Success/Failure (DoS/DoF)|DoS]] wins.
+The one with the better [[Gameplay#Difficulty & Degree of Success/Failure (DoS/DoF)|DoS]] wins.
 A tie either means that nothing happens or goes to the initiator of the action where appropriate.
 *For a player facing game, players may roll their opponents' checks as [[Bonuses & Penalties/Bonuses & Penalties|penalties]] on their own checks.*

 # Check Chains
 Sometimes you need to make multiple different checks to succeed on a task because each one of them is required to perform the next.
 You make checks in order against the same difficulty.
-Success or failure in these checks impose a  [[Bonuses & Penalties/Situational|situational bonus/penalty]] equal to the [[Checks & Dice#Difficulty & Degree of Success/Failure (DoS/DoF)|DoS/DoF]] respectively.
+Success or failure in these checks impose a  [[Bonuses & Penalties/Situational|situational bonus/penalty]] equal to the [[Gameplay#Difficulty & Degree of Success/Failure (DoS/DoF)|DoS/DoF]] respectively.

 # Group Checks
 Many actions are taken by the whole group simultaneously.
 This comes into play often during skill challenges, like ❗overland travel, ❗diplomatic encounters, [[../Equipment/Crafting/Crafting|crafting]], and so on.